 - The Byōdō-in temple: this is the temple that’s pictured on the back of the Japanese 10 yen coin, and is 100% worth a visit when you’re in Uji.
 The inside of the temple is incredibly beautiful, and the grounds have a lovely tea house and garden.

-- Check out the various matcha cafes and shops: you need to buy matcha when you’re here (YES!) and also make sure you try matcha flavored soba too!
+- Matcha cafes and shops: you need to buy matcha when you’re here (YES!) and also make sure you try matcha flavored soba too!

 - Matcha tea ceremony: there are various Matcha Tea ceremonies available in Uji, some require bookings.
 If you haven’t made a booking, make sure you visit the Uji Tourist Information Centre, where you can pay 500 JPY per person for a basic tea ceremony (includes one cup of Matcha and a Japanese cake/sweet).
 The tea house is right next door to the information center – the staff were incredibly friendly, even though their English is limited.
 They will explain what you need to do in the tea ceremony, and you are free to take as many photos as you like (but no video!)